 3. Leuven

-Located a little way outside Brussels, Leuven is in the Dutch side of the country and the capital of the Flemish Brabant province.
+Located about 25 kilometers east of Brussels, Leuven is in Dutch-speaking Flanders and is the capital of the Flemish Brabant province.
 It is an excellent city in Belgium to study in, primarily because it is a university city.
-Since 1425, it has accommodated hundreds of students, which brings forth the city’s bustling energy during the school year.
+KU Leuven’s history in the city dates back to 1425, and the university brings bustling energy to Leuven during the school year.

 Students can enjoy walking the streets with their classmates and ending the day with the city’s buzzing nightlife.
-Weekend activities are also not a problem—students can spend their time walking the city’s shopping districts and learning about the country’s history and other industries.
+Weekend activities are also not a problem; students can spend their time walking the city’s shopping districts and learning about the country’s history and industries.

-Aside from education, Leuven remains a cultural and industrial center.
-It is home to artisan industries such as beer brewing, leather manufacturing, and sawmilling.
-The city houses the headquarters of the world’s number-one beer brewer, Anheuser-Busch InBev.
-Moreover, it boasts excellent universities, such as the Katholieke Universiteit Leuven and Evangelical Theological Faculty.
+Aside from education, Leuven remains a cultural and economic center.
+The city is especially known for brewing and is home to the headquarters of Anheuser-Busch InBev.
+Moreover, it boasts excellent universities, such as KU Leuven and the Evangelical Theological Faculty.

 4. Ghent

-It also promotes a car-free city center and is proud of its Vrijdagmarkt, or “Friday Market,” and its iconic Ghent festival, a ten-day-long event promoting music and the arts.
+It also promotes a car-free city center and is proud of its Vrijdagmarkt, or “Friday Market,” and the Ghent Festivities, a ten-day event promoting music, street art, and culture.
 Students can check out the top universities in the area, including Ghent University and Artevelde University of Applied Sciences.

 5. Liège

-The city’s expertise in such niche industries is reflected in its specialist courses and institutions, innovative teaching methods, and educational authority, which focuses on specialist teachings.
-Beyond academic pursuits, it boasts many classic sights for the student traveler.
-Its most iconic spots are the old palaces of the Prince-Bishops of Liège and St. Lambert’s Cathedral.
+The city’s expertise in such industries is reflected in its specialist courses and institutions, innovative teaching methods, and focus on applied learning.
+Beyond academic pursuits, Liège boasts many classic sights for student travelers.
+Its most iconic spots include the Palace of the Prince-Bishops and Place Saint-Lambert, where visitors can explore the Archéoforum and the remains of the former Notre-Dame-et-Saint-Lambert Cathedral.

-Students can also catch Liège’s yearly festivals, Christmas Markets, jazz, and other music concerts, which will brighten their student experience.
-It is also one of the best cities in Belgium to study in because universities provide high-quality education here.
-These include the University of Liège, Haute École Libre Mosane, and École Supérieure des Arts Saint-Luc de Liège.
+Students can also catch Liège’s yearly festivals, Christmas markets, jazz events, and other music concerts, which can brighten their student experience.
+It is also one of the best cities in Belgium to study in because universities and higher education institutions provide high-quality education here.
+These include the University of Liège, HELMo University College, and École Supérieure des Arts Saint-Luc Liège.

-There’s no question that Belgium’s top cities have top-notch universities and offer reliable support services for international students who want to learn a program in the country.
-From Brussels to Ghent and Liège, you can consider many choices regarding where you’d like to study or stay for your Belgian education.
+There’s no question that Belgium’s top cities have top-notch universities and offer reliable support services for international students who want to study a program in the country.
+From Brussels to Ghent and Liège, you have many choices when deciding where you’d like to study or stay for your Belgian education.
 You can learn more about these cities through the links provided above.